LidiaKovac/Python301-WebScraping/README.md

 ⚠️ DISCLAIMER!
-All this scraping has been done just for educational purposes. ⚠️
+All this scraping has been done just for educational purposes.
+I did not scrape any personal data, but only elements readily available in the frontend of the websites. ⚠️

 Course followed: https://www.linkedin.com/learning/web-scraping-with-python/